Pensions and Auto-Enrolment (Workplace Pensions)

 There is a minimum total amount that has to be contributed by the PA Employer, the PA and the government in the form of tax relief.

-For auto enrolment if a worker is automatically enrolled Employer contributions must be at least 3% of qualifying earnings (QE).
+If a PA is automatically enrolled, Employer contributions must be at least 3% of qualifying earnings (QE).

 Next steps

-Take a look at the resources available below to guide you in more detail.
+Take a look at the Resources below to guide you in more detail.

 Part of